PoisotLab/ms_network_prediction/manuscript.md

-crucial [@Novak2008EstNon], but are a hard task to quantify in natural communities [@Wootton1997EstTes; @Sala2002ComDis; @Wootton2005MeaInt], especially as the number of species composing communities increases, compounds the possibility of higher-order interactions or non-linear responses in interactions [@Wootton2005MeaInt].
+crucial [@Novak2008EstNon], but are a hard task to quantify in natural communities [@Wootton1997EstTes; @Sala2002ComDis; @Wootton2005MeaInt], especially as the number of species composing communities increases, compounded by the possibility of higher-order interactions or non-linear responses in interactions [@Wootton2005MeaInt].
 Furthermore, interaction strength is extremely variable and context dependent and can be influenced by density dependence and spatiotemporal variation in abundances and community composition